resgateio/resgate/resprotocol.md

 **query**
 The query is separated from the resource name by a question mark (`?`).
 The format of the query is not enforced, but it is recommended to use URI queries in case the resources are to be accessed through web requests.
-May be omitted, and the question mark separator MUST then also be omitted.
+May be omitted.
+If omitted, then the question mark separator MUST also be omitted.
-If it exists, the resource is considered a [query resource](#query-resource).

 **Examples**